BobRak/OpenHAB-Smartthings/README.md

 ## 9/18/2020

 Hopefully final code review changes as requested by openHAB.
 Also, a timeout can be set for each thing.
 See the README.md for details.

+## 9/11/2020

+This has been added to the openHAB distribution.
+It is called "Samsung Smartthings" in the Add-ons tab.
+[Click here](https://www.openhab.org/addons/bindings/smartthings/)